Rastusik/ci-assignment/README.md

 Warning - this query only works if there is at least one edge coming out of each node and if there are no separate clusters in the graph.

+5) I created a view named 'path' which finds all the paths of the graph and can be restricted to find only paths between two endpoints using a WHERE clause.
+The query is not optimal, because it always calculates all the existing paths between all the nodes.
+Since this is just a test, I didn't want to optimize the query, because the code will be thrown away anyway, but if I wanted to optimize the query properly, so it would only search for the requested paths, I would probably use this method: http://explainextended.com/2010/12/24/postgresql-parametrizing-a-recursive-cte/